 EAD Renewal Processing Time

-Your EAD (I-765) renewal application process will usually take between 2 and 16 months.
-What you should know is that the processing time for your application will be dependent on your current status in the U.S. For example, while an H-4 spouse will usually wait 11 months for EAD renewal, an L-2 spouse will wait 10 months.
-Please note that these are only estimates–processing times are always changing.
-For the most up-to-date information on processing times, you should consult the USCIS online processing time tool.
-Below are some more examples of wait times:
+Your EAD (I-765) renewal application process will usually take around 2 months.
+However, the processing time for your application will be dependent on your current status in the U.S. For example, while an H-4 spouse filing concurrently with I-539 will usually wait 5 months for EAD renewal, an L-2 spouse will wait around 7 months.

 USCIS processes an EAD renewal like a normal EAD application, so the work permit processing time will depend not only on your type of visa but also on the processing center that it is going through.